truberdeliveries/truber/bower_components copy/morris.js/README.md

 I'm unfortunately not able to actively support Morris.js any more.
 I keep an eye on the issues, but I rarely have the time to fix bugs or review pull requests.

-If you're interested in actively contributing to Morris.js, please contact me on the email address above.
+If you're interested in actively contributing to Morris.js, please mobile me on the email address above.

 ## Requirements